Prince25/StockAlertBot/README.md

     Open and edit `config.json`
     1. Add urls of products in the `URLS` array
     2. Change the `INTERVAL` to suit your desires.\
-    **WARNING:** Having the interval too low might have negative consquences such as this program being detected as a bot (Amazon), or blocking your IP from accessing the website.
+    **WARNING:** Having the interval too low might have negative consquences such as this program being detected as a bot or blocking your IP from accessing the website entirely.
 See [proxies](#Proxies).
+Setting `TIME_BETWEEN_CHECKS` might help prevent this.
+See step 3a from the other [method](#Via-Browser) for a detailed explanation and an example.
     3. Set `OPEN_URL` to false if you don't want the application to automatically open urls when item is in stock
     4. Set `ALARM` to false if you want to disable the audible warning
     5. Optional Settings.
-        1. **If** you're planning to track more than one Amazon item, set the delay (in seconds) between items by editing `AMAZON_DELAY`.
-        Otherwise, Amazon may flag the program's requests as a bot.
-You can also set a merchant ID in `AMAZON_MERCHANT_ID` to only get prices from a ceratin merchant.
+        1. **If** you're planning to track Amazon item(s), you can also set a merchant ID in `AMAZON_MERCHANT_ID` to only get prices from a ceratin merchant.
 The other [method](#Via-Browser) allows you to select pre-configured IDs items only sold by Amazon depending on the region.
         2. **If** you're planning to track Target item(s), enter your zip code in `TARGET_ZIP_CODE`.\
         **NOTE:** If you encounter an error relating to API Key, you need to get this key yourself:
             1. Go to target.com with the DevTools (Chrome) or Developer Tools (Firefox) open (Google or ask if you're unsure how)